514: No Such Thing As A Computer Tower

 It's just been crushed down.
 Yeah.

 Over millions of years it will do, yeah.
+You can't bounce a castle on it, but

-You can't bounce a castle on it but I should say I this is from memory but there's another thing about ice sheets you just reminded me of which is there's a restaurant in that was in Italy and I think due to climate change it was on a glacier and the glacier is very very slowly moving but moving more than you thought and they now think that the restaurant might be in Switzerland because it was quite near the border and it's kind of slowly moved in that direction.
+I should say, this is from memory, but there's another thing about ice sheets you just reminded me of, which is there's a restaurant in that was in Italy, and I think due to climate change, it was on a glacier, and the glacier's very, very slowly moving, but moving more than you thought.

 We should say as well, I stupidly didn't write this bit down, but one of the big moments in this whole story of this main fact about the last ice age being responsible is there was one person who stood up in front of the academic community and said, I think it's the melting ice sheets.

 I think that's what's done.
-Like it was a proper idea, he put it forward as the idea and everyone just went, you are nuts.
+Like it was a proper idea, he put it forward as the idea, and everyone just went, You are nuts.

+Running a business is hard enough.
 So why make it harder?
 With a dozen different apps that don't talk to each other.
-One for sales, another for inventory, a separate one for accounting.

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.